eProsima/Fast-DDS/examples/cpp/hello_world/README.md

 ## XML profile playground

 The *eProsima Fast DDS* entities can be configured through an XML profile from the environment.
-It is performed by setting the environment variable ``FASTDDS_DEFAULT_PROFILES_FILE`` with the path to the XML profiles file:
+This is accomplished by setting the environment variable ``FASTDDS_DEFAULT_PROFILES_FILE`` to path to the XML profiles file:

 * Ubuntu ( / MacOS )